Freshspective

 Market Intel:

 The demand for limes has been steady.
-The market for mid-size limes is between $18-$20.

 Sizing Profile: